FMecha/battlegear/docs/sidebs/sbs2.md

 Otherwise, both are identical to the Japanese non-RR revision.

+It is unknown how many cabinets are out there with either ROM installed, other than from PCBs where the dumps originate.

 ## *Side by Side 2 Evoluzione RR*

 In late 1997, Taito released an update to the original game in form of [ROM upgrade kit](https://twitter.com/pooka11509574/status/1239179856727781376/photo/1) for owners of the original revision of the game.
 (It might be also possible that later production runs of the game already have the *RR* update installed, as most installations tend to have the update installed.)
 Cabinets with the RR update are distinguished with a sticker indicating the new features on the cabinet marquee (*R*everse and *R*eplay), although some cabinets may not have them installed.
 The game's title screen is also updated with the "RR" letters.